Kekotron-Terminal/KekotronTerminal/README.md

       A private node running remotely on a VPS and connected through SSH can also give you extremely high performance.
 Low cost options include [Contabo](https://contabo.com/) and [Hetzner](https://www.hetzner.com/)
      You can also chose to run Kekotron remotely directly into your VPS session if GUI is enabled.

-   * (Easiest) Node provider
+   * Node provider
       You can also use a node provider.
-Right now the only free option that is recommended is **[Chainstack](https://chainstack.com/pricing/)** free tier due to their robust burst limits.
-Alchemy, Quicknode, BlastAPI free tiers will NOT cut it.
+[Chainstack](https://chainstack.com/pricing/) growth plan will give you everything you need.

 Once you have a node ready, enter both the http and ws endpoints into the network section and turn off Call-saver mode in the settings.